data-inconsistencies/landingpage/content/authors/geoheil/_index.md

   url: "https://viennadatasciencegroup.at/"

 # Short bio (displayed in user profile at end of posts)
-bio: Tackling complex data challenges with impact.
+bio: Solving challenges with data.

 interests:
 - Geo-spatial analytics